Patrick Reid Stewart: Approach to architecture

-Stewart’s architecture is focused on working with Indigenous communities.
-In his practice, Stewart incorporates Indigenous design principles and Indigenous knowledge.
-In 2015, Stewart issued his dissertation titled: Indigenous Architecture through Indigenous Knowledge - dim sagalts'apkw nisim (Together we will build a Village).
+Stewart's architecture is focused on working with indigenous communities and organizations.
+In his practice, Stewart incorporates indigenous design principles and indigenous knowledge.
+In 2015, Stewart completed his dissertation titled: "Indigenous Architecture through Indigenous Knowledge - dim sagalts'apkw nisim" (Together we will build a Village).
 “The purpose of this research was to find out how the culture of an Indigenous architect informs their practice of architecture.
 The research was based on an Indigenous methodology of respect, reciprocity, redistribution, relevance, reflection, relationship and responsibility.
-Conversations with nineteen Indigenous architects from Turtle Island, Australia, Cihuatan (El Salvador) and Aotearoa (New Zealand) were recorded, transcribed with content analyzed.
+Conversations with nineteen Indigenous architects, interior designers and graduates from Turtle Island, Australia, Cihuatan (El Salvador) and Aotearoa (New Zealand) were recorded, transcribed with content analyzed.
 They self-identified their culture and its influence on their design work.”
-Stewart was chosen as the architect for many Indigenous organizations projects due to his background as a Nisga’a designer.
-His personal architectural style has been developed through working with Indigenous elders, organizations and influenced by prominent First Nations architects in Canada, especially Douglas Cardinal.
+Stewart was chosen as the architect for many indigenous organizations projects due to his background as a Nisga’a designer.
+His personal architectural style has been developed through working with indigenous elders, organizations and influenced by prominent First Nations architects in Canada, especially Douglas Cardinal.

 Architectural works

 Stewart was selected as the architect to design the Dave Pranteau Aboriginal Children's Village in Vancouver.
-The building is a living space for Indigenous children and youth in care.
+The building is a living space for indigenous children and youth in care.

-The Dave Pranteau Aboriginal Children’s Village, a foster care housing development in East Vancouver on Nanaimo Street and South Grandview Highway, and works in conjunction with the Youth Mentorship program to provide a stable environment for foster youths.
+The Dave Pranteau Aboriginal Children's Village, a foster care housing development in East Vancouver on Nanaimo Street and South Grandview Highway, and works in conjunction with the Youth Mentorship program to provide a stable environment for foster youths.
 The single units were designed to teach foster children how to live independently, while still providing support within the building.
 The building includes 24 apartments, from studio apartments to four bedroom dwellings, with commercial spaces on the ground floor.
 With an amenity kitchen for all the residents to use.
 The intent of the design was to emphasize a village.

 The Sto:lo Resource Centre completed in 2010 offers a range of services such as archives, research, Treaty Outreach, Environmental Resource Management and others.
 “Built on the prior site of the Coqualeetza Residential School.
 Based on the traditional form of Qoqolaxel (the innovative inverted gable 'Watery-Eaves' longhouse at the junction of the Chilliwack & Fraser valleys), the Stó:lo People built a Siy:ám House; a place of respect, a place of culture, knowledge, economy, & sharing.”

 The Stó:lō Elders Lodge is an assisted living facility located in Chilliwack, BC.
 It is a ground level building with 15 assisted living suites for seniors and persons with disabilities.
 The Lodge adheres to the core principles of assisted living, such as choice, privacy, independence, individuality, dignity, and respect.

-The Gingolx Community Hall opened in October of 2012.
+The Gingolx Community Hall opened in October 2012.
 The name of the hall was called: Wilp Han‚ Äôii Amgootkws Gitingolx, the Gingolx Memorial Recreation Centre.
 The hall has many amenities including; a large gym floor covered by a protective rug system to preserve the floor during community events.
 It has a sound system, and seating with bleachers for sporting and other events.
 It also has a kitchen that can be used for feasts.